 - physical contact of a sexual nature including touching, patting, hugging, or brushing against a person's body;

 - explicit or implicit propositions or offers to engage in sexual activity;

-- remarks about sexual activity;
+- verbal or written gratuitous remarks about sexual activity;

-- speculation about sexual experience;
+- verbal or written gratuitous remarks or speculation about sexual experiences;